 She loved to fish as a child, but she never tried her hand at bass fishing until she moved to Fort Campbell, Tennessee, where she met Harvey Clark.
-Harvey took her to a local lake; where she fell in love with bass fishing.
+Harvey took her to a local lake, where she fell in love with bass fishing.
 They would often play hooky to go fishing in a small johnboat with a 25 horsepower outboard; soon, they began to catch a lot of fish.

-Ms. Rogers' best WBFA finish to date is a third place posting at Pickwick Lake in only her second pro level tournament.
+To date, Ms. Rogers' best WBFA finish is a third-place posting at Pickwick Lake in only her second pro-level tournament.
 She also weighed in the big fish for the event, catching a five-pound Smallmouth bass on a Storm Chug Bug topwater lure.
 Her favorite fishing technique is a jig and pig, a power presentation that has been known to fool big bass.

-One other trait that is very popular with sponsors is loyalty, and Dianna is definitely that.
+One other trait that is very popular with sponsors is loyalty, and Dianna is that.
 Her list of local and national backing is impressive; Grandpa's Wholesale Store, Tipton's Construction, Snag Proof Manufacturing, VFW Posts 1913, 5478 and 11160, Fraternal Order of Eagles, Gator's Heating and Air Conditioning, Tom Parker Wholesaling, Marshall and Associates, Advanced Underground Imaging, Jack's Juice Bait Spray and Mustad Fishing Hooks.

 Without hesitation, Dianna will let us know that she will not let success go to her head; "I have always tried to live my life by saying to myself, 'Never forget who you are, where you come from, and who helped you get there.'
 I don't want to fall into that trap."

-Well Dianna, if things continue at this pace, we won't be able to forget you either.
+Well, Dianna, if things continue at this pace, we won't be able to forget you either.